HannibalGh/Docker-assignment/README.md

 ## Challenges & Lessons Learned

 ### Approach & Process
 When I first read the assignment specification, I recognised that I was already familiar with some of the required tasks, but other parts would require further research.
-I also factored the three-hour time constraint into my planning, which shaped how I prioritised learning and execution.
+I also factored the suggested three-hour time box into my planning, which shaped how I prioritised learning and execution.

 #### Planning